junxit/us-congress-bills-111/metadata.md

 - 2010-09-16 — Introduced in Senate
 - 2010-09-16 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S7176)
 - 2010-09-16 — Sponsor introductory remarks on measure.
 (CR S7176)
+- 2010-09-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2010-09-29 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+Without written report.
+- 2010-09-29 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+Without written report.
+- 2010-09-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7769-7770; text of measure as reported in Senate: CR S7769; text as passed Senate: CR S7769-7770)
+- 2010-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7769-7770; text of measure as reported in Senate: CR S7769; text as passed Senate: CR S7769-7770)
+- 2010-09-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 628.